 - Rudimentary GPX file.

 The Yosemite High Route Guide is a digital product.
-With a decent internet connection, the entire Guide can be easily downloaded.
+With a decent internet connection, the entire 800-MB package can be easily downloaded.
 The files have been compressed into a single zipped file and must be extracted using standard Windows or Apple software before accessing.

 If you need a copy on DVD, please contact me with your mailing address and include a receipt or your order number.